Table of Contents

 Player Events may be sanctioned but this will only be at the complete approval of the Core Team.
 Player Events will at a minimum need to have their own self-contained plot, be accessible to existing players, and be run for the purpose of running a plot, not for additional politicking.
 Do not assume that the Core Team will approve your Event until you have discussed it with us at email@example.com.

-If you have a complaint about something please take this complaint to either of the Head Refs (Steph or Katie) either in person during an event or by contacting firstname.lastname@example.org.
-If you are not comfortable bringing a complaint to the Head Refs then you may bring complaints to the Ellen (Quest co-Ref).
+If you have a complaint about something please take this complaint to either of the Head Refs (Anna or Katie) either in person during an event or by contacting firstname.lastname@example.org.
+If you are not comfortable bringing a complaint to the Head Refs then you may bring complaints to Quest Ref.

 When making a complaint about an incident, please provide as full an account as to what happened as you can so that the Refs are able to be brought up to speed as to what specifically occurred.

 When working out how to handle a complaint, we will let any complainants know of any conflicts of interest from the relevant Refs if that is relevant.

 When players or crew book into Tales Untold they will be added to the list of attendees on the Next Event page using first name and identifying initial of the name that they booked with.